 Most AI implementations fail before a single line of code gets written.
 The failure happens at the scoping stage, when a vendor skips the hard work of understanding how a business actually operates and jumps straight to proposing a build.
-The Discovery Sprint is the paid consulting phase CloudNSite runs before any implementation begins.
-It produces a workflow map, a prioritized roadmap, and an implementation scope you own outright.
-This article explains what the sprint covers, what you get at the end, and why the sequence matters.
+Many firms call the paid scoping phase an AI discovery sprint.
+CloudNSite uses more precise language: a Current State Assessment scopes one focused workflow, while an AI Readiness + Governance Sprint aligns priorities, ownership, and guardrails across an organization.

 ---